johnbillion/wp_mail/readme.md

 # WordPress Emails

-This document lists all of the situations where WordPress sends an email, along with how to filter or disable each email.
+This document lists all the situations where WordPress core sends an email, how and when they happen, and how to filter or disable each one.

 This list was last updated for WordPress 5.5.